amanbasu/amanbasu.github.io/index.md

 ### Predicting the dynamics of Tokamak discharge [[arXiv](https://arxiv.org/abs/2007.06230)] <br> (Department of Atomic Energy, India)
 - The aim of the project was to anticipate the phenomenon of Disruption during Plasma confinement inside ADITYA Tokamak.
 - We were able to anticipate the disruption of plasma 12ms prior to the actual disruption (4ms earlier than the state-of-the-art models).
-- Input features included the readings of various diagnostics like plasma current, mirnov oscillations, loop voltage, bolo meter, and many other.
+- Input features included the readings of various diagnostics like plasma current, mirnov oscillations, loop voltage, bolo meter readings, and many other.

 <div style="align: center;">
   <img align="center" src="img/plasma_demo.gif" alt="plasma disruption animation" width="70%" style="margin: 0 60px;"/>
 </div>

 <!-- img align="center" src="img/plasma_demo.gif" alt="plasma disruption animation" width="70%" style="margin: 0 80px;"/><br-->
-Our model predicting the disruption of Plasma current (12ms ahead) in real time.
+Our model predicting the disruption in tokamak plasma in real time.

 ### AmSat: A holistic system to classify temporal satellite imagery
 - An algorithm to detect the construction activity from temporal satellite images.